 High on the ARRL's legislative agenda is to continue seeking Congressional action to direct the FCC to extend PRB-1 type protections for Amateurs residing in communities that have restrictive covenents and deed-restrictions.
 To that end, in late June 2014, the "Amateur Radio Parity Act of 2014" was introduced into Congress by Representative Adam Kinzinger of IL and co-sponsor Joe Courtney of CT.
 The bill garnered a total of 69 so-sponsors in the House but was not moved out of committee for consideration.
 The ARRL Washington team is working with members of the new 114th Congress and believes that the "Amateur Radio Parity Act" will be reintroduced into the House.
 The ARRL team is also working to find a sponsor and co-sponsor in the US Senate.

-The League is also continuing to monitor for any legislation that would threaten existing Amateur freqquency allocations, and will active oppose such legislation.
+The League is also continuing to monitor for any legislation that would threaten existing Amateur frequency allocations, and will active oppose such legislation.

 Another potential threat the ARRL monitors is any cellular / mobile telecommunications legislation that would impede am Amateur's ability to utilize their privileges while mobile.
 The ARRL's Washington representation team also continues to monitor for any legislation that would potentially errode the protections Amateur Radio has from unlicensed emitters or legislation that might encourage the deployment of spectrum-polluting technologies.

 In keeping with the Legislative Objectives adopted by the ARRL Board of Directors, the ARRL Wasington team actively works with legislators and staff in both the US House of Representatives and US Senate.
 This interaction with key persons in the legislative process centers upon: